vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Life and Living

 > 1. "In the end, it’s not the years in your life that count.
 It’s the life in your years." - Abraham Lincoln
+> 1. "In the end, it’s not the years in your life that count.
+It’s the life in your years." - Abraham Lincoln
 > 1. "The purpose of life is not to be happy.
 It is to be useful, to be honorable, to be compassionate, to have it make some difference that you have lived and lived well." - Ralph Waldo Emerson
+> 1. "The purpose of life is not to be happy.
+It is to be useful, to be honorable, to be compassionate, to have it make some difference that you have lived and lived well." - Ralph Waldo Emerson
 > 1. "Life is either a daring adventure or nothing at all." - Helen Keller
+> 1. Life is either a daring adventure or nothing at all." - Helen Keller
 > 1. "You only live once, but if you do it right, once is enough." - Mae West
+> 1. You only live once, but if you do it right, once is enough." - Mae West
 > 1. "Happiness is not something ready-made.
 It comes from your own actions." - Dalai Lama
+> 1. Happiness is not something ready-made.
+It comes from your own actions." - Dalai Lama
+> 1. "The best way to find yourself is to lose yourself in the service of others." - Mahatma Gandhi
 > 1. "The best way to find yourself is to lose yourself in the service of others." - Mahatma Gandhi

 ## Love and Relationships